DangerCove/DC3DViews/README.md

 ## Hooking up the 3D scene to your code

+* Add the QuartzCore framework to your project;
 * Import the 'Scene View Controller' in your header file:

 `#import "DC3DSceneViewController.h"`